Table of contents

 What Is a Split Shift?

 Think of them as a schedule where your workers work, take a few hours off, then come back again to finish their shift.
-Instead of working straight through a 9-5 day, your employees get to divide their day up, with a period of rest in between chunks of time spent working.
+Instead of working straight through a standard first shift 9-5 day, your employees get to divide their day up, with a period of rest in between chunks of time spent working.

 Split shifts are not the same as giving someone time off for lunch or another break.
 You’ll need to give your employee at least two hours off work to leave the premises.